-The core AE undergraduate curriculum is built on fundamental disciplines that will help you understand the design and performance of aerospace vehicles and their integrated subsystems.
-It will also provide you with the engineering and professional skills you will need after you leave Georgia Tech.
+The 132 credit-hour aerospace engineering undergraduate curriculum is built on fundamental disciplines that will help you understand the design and performance of aerospace vehicles and their integrated subsystems.
 A set of integrated, interdisciplinary lab courses will give you hands-on learning experiences every year.
 The Math Options and free elective courses will help you tailor your educational program to fulfill individual interests and chosen career paths.
 The AE Options courses will broaden your knowledge and promote a more in-depth background in a chosen discipline or application of aerospace engineering.

 The undergraduate curriculum requires you to take courses in several areas that complement the aerospace major, including humanities, social sciences, and wellness.
 Start by reviewing the BSAE requirements with your academic advisor to map out the direction of your degree.
 Note that you are required to take six math classes, one of which you may choose from the Math Options course list.
 As a part of your review, you should also choose the AE Options courses that best round out your particular interests.
 Courses do not have to be taken during the specific semester indicated in the curriculum, but all prerequisites must be satisfied for each course.
 In addition: